RailsBridge-CapeTown/docs/sites/en/workshop/more_teacher_training.deck.md

   * Encourage them to attend the after-party

 #### Establish a few ground rules
-* Questions are always welcome, even if the student thinks it might be dumb
+* Questions are always welcome, even if the student thinks it might be dumb.
-* Explain that if someone has trouble getting the expected output, the teachers will help troubleshoot
+* Explain that if someone has trouble (e.g., not getting the expected output), the TAs will help troubleshoot.
+* If anyone wants to switch classes, tell them they should feel TOTALLY COMFORTABLE switching at any point.

 # Know What's Up (More Ideas)
 #### Don't be afraid to: